 How do I prepare for surgery?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+- Your surgeon will talk to you about how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home after surgery and stay with you.

 What will happen during surgery?

-Your surgeon will use a soft band and staples to make a small stomach pouch.
+- Your surgeon will use a soft band and staples to make a small stomach pouch.
 The band is located at the lower part of the pouch and creates a small opening.
 The opening will allow food to pass into the rest of the stomach.

-What are the risks of surgery?
+What are the risks of VBG surgery?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.